BartmanAbyss/vscode-amiga-debug/README.md

 ```

 ## Known Issues/TODOs

-* Objdump: mark consecutive assembly lines with same source location
+### Documentation
+* TODO: better documentation, videos for new features

+### Profiler
+* TODO: support A1200
+* lines of functions seem to be off (see template/main.c: function main)
+* TODO: multi-frame profiling: allow user to select number of frames
+* TODO: code lenses: update when display unit changes, when frame changes

+### Objdump
+* TODO: click/follow any addresses

+### WinUAE
-* WinUAE: fill memory with $DEAD on startup to better find uninitialized memory bugs
+* TODO: fill memory with $DEAD on startup to better find uninitialized memory bugs
-* Assembly profiler: RTS seems to have its time added to previous instruction
-* Debugger: detect more exceptions in a better way (not just setting a single breakpoint at every exception vector)
+* TODO: debugger: detect more exceptions in a better way (not just setting a single breakpoint at every exception vector)

-* profiling: lines of functions seem to be off (see template/main.c: function main)
-* code lenses: update when display unit changes, when frame changes
-* multi-frame profiling: allow user to select number of frames
+### Debugger
 * data breakpoints read/read-write (there doesn't seem to be an UI for this in VSCode)
-* show blitter priority in profiler
-* show source blitter-rects
-* show 2 resources
-* tooltips for blitter-rects?
 * store assembly breakpoints in one "virtual" file in breakpointMap (how?!)
 * restartRequest not implemented
 * vscode.debug.activeDebugSession is undefined when program is stopped on entry